-He is currently Associate Dean of Global Health Programs, Director of the Institute of International Health, Professor of Clinical Pharmacology, and lecturer in Global Health, Infectious Diseases and Tropical Medicine at Michigan State University, College of Osteopathic Medicine.
+Dr. Reza Nassiri is Associate Dean of Global Health; Director of Institute of International Health; Professor of Clinical Pharmacology and lecturer in Global Health, Infectious Diseases and Tropical Medicine at Michigan State University College of Osteopathic Medicine.
 His research interests focuses on Clinical Pharmacology of HIV/AIDS & TB, prevention and control of infectious diseases, neglected tropical diseases, community health, global health, and socio-ethical determinants of health.

 His effort in developing Osteopathic International Outreach Programs for medical students is well recognized by the American Osteopathic Association.
-He organizes student medical missions on an annual basis in Brazil, Caribbean region, and Latin America and has developed a clinical elective course “Diseases of Poverty and Tropical Medicine” that are taught during medical missions and international outreach programs.
-The goals of these programs are to provide students with opportunities to experience pathologies beyond U.S. borders, to enhance students' understanding of cultural competency, and also to make the host countries aware of the osteopathic approach to the care of patients.
+He organizes student medical missions on annual basis in Brazil, Caribbean region, and Latin America and has developed a clinical elective course “Diseases of Poverty and Tropical Medicine” that are taught during medical missions and international outreach programs.
+The goals of these programs are to provide medical students with opportunities to experience pathologies beyond the U.S. borders, to enhance students’ understanding of cultural competency, and also to make the host countries aware of osteopathic approach to the care patients.

-Professor Nassiri is a National Board of Medical Examiners (NBOME) item writer for COMLEX level-2 in hematologic disorders and infectious diseases, including HIV/AIDS.
-He has undertaken a range of administrative duties at national and international levels, including membership on numerous committees for IAMRA (International Association of Medical Regulatory Authorities), UNESCO Bio ethics (a U.N. charter), OIA Outreach Programs, AOA-BIOMEA (AOA Bureau on International Osteopathic Medical Education and Affairs), Advisory Committee Member on HIV/AIDS for the Commonwealth of Pennsylvania, Health Board Member for Erie County Department of Health in Erie, Pennsylvania, Vice President of IBN-Sina Medical Society in Cleveland, Ohio, and President of Sigma Xi Scientific Society for the N.W.
+Prof. Nassiri is a National Board of Medical Examiners (NBOME) item writer for COMLEX level-2 in hematologic disorders and infectious diseases including HIV and TB.
+He has undertaken a range of administrative duties at national and international levels, including membership of numerous committees for IAMRA (International Association of Medical Regulatory Authorities), UNESCO Bioethics (a U.N. charter), OIA Outreach Programs, AOA-BIOMEA (AOA Bureau on International Osteopathic Medical Education and Affairs), Advisory Committee Member on HIV/AIDS for the Commonwealth of Pennsylvania, Health Board Member for Erie County Department of Health in Erie, Pennsylvania, Vice President of IBN-Sina Medical Society in Cleveland, Ohio, and President of Sigma Xi Scientific Society for the N.W.
 Pennsylvania Chapter.
-He has also served as a consulting expert for the WHO on the standardization of osteopathic practice in Milan, Italy, and is a Professional Board Member for the Student National Medical Association.
-He was involved in international humanitarian projects such as the Kenya Well Project (Village of Ngeta, Eastern Kenya), and the International Wheelchair Mission for impoverished countries.
+He has also served as a consulting expert for the WHO on standardization of osteopathic practice in Milan, Italy, and Professional Board Member for Student National Medical Association.
+He was involved in international humanitarian projects such as Kenya Well Project (Village of Ngeta, Eastern Kenya), and International Wheelchair Mission for the impoverished countries.

 Prof. Nassiri has chaired and co-chaired numerous national and international conferences including 43rd AOA Research Conference, ICAOR5, ICAOR7, One Health Summit GRF-Davos, and Korea One Health Forum.
 He is recipient of numerous national and international scholastic and teaching awards.
 Most recently, he has received the MSU International Diplomacy Award.
-He is on editorial board of four medical journals including the Journal of Primary Care and Osteopathic Medicine.
-He has been nominated for the AOA Hall of Fame Mentor of the Year Award for three consecutive years and was one of five finalists for the 2008 AOA Hall of Fame Mentor of the Year Award.
+He is on editorial board of four medical journals.
+He has been nominated for the AOA Hall of Fame Mentor of the Year Award for three consecutive years and was one the five finalists for 2008 AOA Hall of Fame Mentor of the Year Award in Las Vegas, Nevada.

 Prof. Nassiri’s past professional membership included Global Health Alliance.
-He is currently a professional member for American Osteopathic Association, Society of Osteopathic Educators, International AIDS Society, French Society of Hematology, Infectious Diseases Society of America, Association of Medical School Pharmacology Chairs, and American Society for Microbiology, and Global Health Alliance.
-His administrative and work philosophy includes "professionalism", "team work", and "productivity".
+He is currently a professional member for American Osteopathic Association, Society of Osteopathic Educators, International AIDS Society, French Society of Hematology, Infectious Diseases Society of America, Association of Medical School Pharmacology Chairs, and Infectious Diseases Society of North America.

 - Presentations and Articles